Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

-When you first start playing the game, take some time to learn the controls and practice the moves.
+When you first start playing one of the classic Tomb Raider games, take some time to learn the controls and practice the moves.
 Once you understand the basics, the more complex combinations will come easily.
-If you've just started playing or need a refresher, the Controls page for each game gives all the key/button combinations for each move on every system.
+If you've just started playing or need a refresher, the Controls pages for each game give all the key/button combinations for each move on every system.

 Test Lara's capabilities early on in relatively safe situations.
 Then you won't have to do as much repeating later on when more complex series of movements are needed.
 The training level, Lara's Home, is a good place to start, but you can also use any relatively safe spot in the earlier levels.

 WALK, DON'T RUN.
-Okay, maybe not always, but definitely along narrow ledges and high platforms.
-Lara will never walk off a ledge.
+OK, maybe not always, but holding the Walk button while maneuvering along narrow ledges and high platforms will keep Lara from falling off.
 Walking, sidestepping, pivoting and looking can also help you position Lara before she makes a dangerous leap.
 (See Set Up Before Jumping, below.)

 LEARN TO JUDGE DISTANCE.
-You can save a lot of time if you know what Lara is capable of doing with each move.
-The game environment is built on polygons or blocks.
-All the terrain is divided into these blocks, and each of Lara's moves covers a different amount of distance.
-Learn how far she can go with each move and you'll rarely misjudge a jump when it counts.
+You can save a lot of time if you know how far Lara can go with each move.
+The game environment is built on a simple system of blocks.
+All the terrain is divided into these blocks, and each of Lara's moves covers a different number of blocks.
+If you learn these basics, you'll rarely misjudge a jump when it counts.

 MOVE (controls)